-"The inquiry as to the measure necessary to be adopted in order to bring the Chinese gorlong-cherished pride to deal with us upon the level ground of reciprocity, was long a question self under a different form, and we ask what is to be one of unmitigated villany on the part of will be the probable results of the rupture between Great Britain and China?
+"The inquiry as to the measure necessary to be adopted in order to bring the Chinese govto these, ought to be peculiarly the interest of ernment down from the towering heights of its marks;long-cherished pride to deal with us upon the level ground of reciprocity, was long a question maintainance of Turkey as the separating line of deep interest.
+The problem now presents itself under a different form, and we ask what is to be one of unmitigated villany on the part of will be the probable results of the rupture between Great Britain and China?

-To answer this question, it is necessary to call commissioner Lin have placed the Chinese government .--- With the full sanction of his master, he has taken ground from which he cannot recede an inch without covering himself with disgrace.
-He has defied England, insulted her representative, outraged her subjects, and reject-cd her reasonable overtures with seorn.
+To answer this question, it is necessary to call commissioner Lin have placed the Chinese government .-- With the full sunction of his master, he has taken ground from which he cannot recede an inch without covering himself with disgrace.
+He has defied England, insulted her representative, outraged her subjects, and rejected her reasonable overtures with seorn.
 The whole Chinese people are summoned to witness the grounds and issue of the quarrel.
-The
+The years, and whose object is one of clear, selfish. and consistency, are bound to oppose us.